 An automatic email was generated to the previous owner of the device during your attempted setup instructing them to remove that device if they are no longer the owner.
 While this email delivery is immediate, it can take previous owners some time before removing from their account.
 If it has been more than 72 hours since your first attempted setup, please contact firstname.lastname@example.org for further assistance.

 If you purchased a Ring device from a private party or retailer and cannot set up that device because it already has an owner, first try to get in contact with the seller.
-If you cannot get in contact with the seller, please contact email@example.com.
-Make sure to have your proof of purchase ready to submit.
+In order to expedite this process, please attach proof of purchase and, if available, a picture of the MAC ID on the device you are attempting to set up

 How do I change the email address of an owner account?